Astriftech-LLP/astriftech-website/README.md

 ## Governing Law

-This license shall be governed by and construed in accordance with the laws of [Your Jurisdiction], without regard to its conflict of law provisions.
+This license shall be governed by and construed in accordance with the laws of Bangalore, India, without regard to its conflict of law provisions.

 ---